Scientific Research Red Light Therapy

 • Population: Adults with rheumatoid arthritis.

-• Intervention: LLLT/PBM protocols across RA trials.
+• Intervention: Various LLLT/PBM protocols.

-• Main findings:
+• Key findings:

 • Pain reduction

-• Type: Systematic review & meta-analysis (2023).
+• Study type: Systematic review and meta-analysis (2023).